camille-s/capstone_pres/README.md

 <div class="column" width="40%">

-- Ultralytics released YOLOv8 this year
+- Ultralytics released YOLOv8 this year (Jocher, Chaurasia, and Qiu (2023))
 - Avoids anchor box calculations and comparisons of other detection models